The only way I know how to keep my cats in my yard that works, is to provide a physical barrier.

-There are various ways to modify existing fencing to turn your fence into a cat fence.
-You will need to factor in the cost of the fencing modifications and the amount of fencing you have.
+There are various ways to modify existing fences to turn your fence into a cat fence.
+You will need to factor in the cost of the modifications combined with the amount of fencing you have.
 Obviously a smaller yard will be easier to manage.

-Oscillot Cat Containment System
+1. Oscillot Cat Containment System

 I have to give these cats their due.
-In normal circumstances and with nothing to prevent them going over the top of the fence, they would be gone.
+In normal circumstances, with nothing to prevent them from going over the top of the fence, they would be gone.

 What about your fence?
 Everyone’s fence is different.
 There is no one scenario for having success with Oscillot.

 Look at all the different fence variations below and on the Oscillot site to see what I mean.
 It is suitable for metal, timber, masonry, vinyl and composite fencing.

 It just sits on top of the fence, barely noticeable unless you knew about it already.